They All Kissed the Bride

 They All Kissed the Bride is a 1942 American screwball comedy film directed by Alexander Hall and starring Joan Crawford and Melvyn Douglas.

-The plot follows a trucking firm executive who falls in love.

 Crawford took over the title role after Carole Lombard died in a plane crash in early 1942.
 Crawford donated all of her pay for this film to the American Red Cross.

+Plot

+A trucking firm executive falls in love.